ramirez0307/ramirez0307.github.io/README.md

 # Enhancement One - Software design and engineering
 -------------------------------------------------------
-The original design I had for this application was minimal as I only aimed to accomplished what was required for the assignment.
+My original design for this application was minimal, as I only aimed to accomplish what was required for the assignment.
 This consisted of four Activities:
-1. Dashboard – Is the main point of navigation between the main screen and other activities.
+1. Dashboard – This is the main navigation point between the main screen and other activities.
-2. Add Item – Allow the user to add new item into inventory
+2. Add Item – Allow the user to add a new item to the inventory
-3. Pick Product – Allows the user to pick time and remove it from inventory
+3. Pick Product – This allows the user to pick an item and remove it from the inventory
-4. Inventory – Display all the item in inventory
+4. Inventory – Display all the items in the inventory

 ![OldDesign.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/OldDesign.png)

-As I have mentioned before my goal is to expand the application to perform more task that can be found within a warehouse management system.
+As mentioned before, my goal is to expand the application to perform more tasks that can be found within a warehouse management system.
 This will be connected through various activities that will offer the user an easy user experience and interaction.
-The application will be driven by three key activities: Inbound, outbound, monitor.
+The application will be driven by three key activities: Inbound, outbound, and monitoring.

 ![AppDesign.PNG](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/AppDesign.PNG)

 ### Outbound
 Within the outbound part of the app, the user will have the ability to:

-1. Maintain sales Order – Allows the user to create, update, view and delete sales orders
+1. Maintain sales Order – Allows the user to create, update, view , and delete sales orders
 2. Display Sale Order – Display all sales orders
-3. Pick Order – Pick created sales order
+3. Pick Order – Pick a created sales order
 4. Ship Order – Ship any pick order
 5. View Order Status – View the status of the order
 6. Ship Order history – View the history of any sales order